mtstickney/mtstickney.github.com/content/blog/20150802-AES-without-IV.md

-The obvious way to exploit this behavior is to have the encrypting party and the decrypting party generate independent cryptographically random IVs, and treat the first block of data as sacrificial garbage.
+The obvious way to exploit this behavior is to have the encrypting party and the decrypting party generate independent cryptographically random IVs, and treat the first block of data as sacrificial garbage[^1].
 Since the encrypting side and decrypting side aren't using the same IV, they don't need to store or transmit it.
 The encrypted data will be a block larger (the same as if you were to concatenate the IV and the ciphertext), and there is one extra encrypt and decrypt operation.

+[^1]: Fun fact: `XOR` is entropy-preserving (i.e. the enropy of `a XOR b` is the maximum of `a` or `b`'s entropy) so having a random or all-zero (or any other) value here doesn't decrease the entropy contributed by the IV.
+CBC-mode relies on this property to work, since the ciphertext might naturally have any value in a block.

 This is a rather cute trick for doing encryption without synchronizing IVs (and without resorting to an all-zero IV and sacrificing data security), but it's only applicable to CBC-mode, which you probably shouldn't be using.
-CBC-mode doesn't do authentication, which is Bad[^1]; you should use an authenticating mode like [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) or [EAX](https://en.wikipedia.org/wiki/EAX_mode) instead (or at least use a Message Authentication Code).
+CBC-mode doesn't do authentication, which is Bad[^2]; you should use an authenticating mode like [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) or [EAX](https://en.wikipedia.org/wiki/EAX_mode) instead (or at least use a Message Authentication Code).
 Better still, make your life easier